Stochastic Dynamics of Incoherent Branched Flow

 where $\tilde{D}$ is solution of Eq.(\ref{eq:eqtildePi:plane}).
 The intensity correlation function is plotted in Fig.~\ref{fig:2}.
 Of course one has $C^{\cal I}_{z=0}(x)=0$, $C^{\cal I}_z(0)=S_z$, $ C^{\cal I}_z(x)\to 0$ as $x\to +\infty$, and $\int C^{\cal I}_z(x) dx=0$ (this can be interpreted as an energy conservation relation).

-We have tested the validity of the theoretical predictions by direct numerical simulations of the paraxial wave Eq.(\ref{eq:parax0}) (see \cite[sec.~VII]{supplemental}).
+We have tested the validity of the theoretical predictions by direct numerical simulations of the paraxial wave Eq.(\ref{eq:parax0}) (see \cite[App.~H]{supplemental}).
 The results for the evolution of the scintillation index in Fig.~\ref{fig:1} and the intensity correlation function in Fig.~\ref{fig:2} show excellent quantitative agreements, even though the separation of scales is not strong in the simulations.

-{\it Incoherent initial wave: Scaling regime.} From now on we address the situation in which the initial field is a speckled field.
-In addition to the assumptions (i) to (iii) considered above for the initial plane-wave case, we assume that the initial field has Gaussian statistics with a correlation radius $\rho_o$ that is larger than the wavelength $\lambda$ and smaller than the correlation radius $\ell_c$ of the index of refraction, $\ell_c/\lambda \gg \rho_o/\lambda \gg 1$.
+{\it Incoherent initial wave: Scaling regime.} From now on we address the situation in which the initial field $\psi_o(x)$ is a speckled field.
+In addition to the assumptions (i) to (iii) considered above for the initial plane-wave case, we assume that $\psi_o(x)$ has Gaussian statistics, with correlation radius $\rho_o$ larger than the wavelength $\lambda$ and smaller than the correlation radius $\ell_c$ of the index of refraction, $\ell_c/\lambda \gg \rho_o/\lambda \gg 1$.

 We carry out a multiscale analysis in which a dimensionless scale parameter $\eps$ encapsulates the four assumptions listed above.
 Accordingly, we denote by $\eps \sim \lambda/\ell_c$, the order of magnitude of the ratio of the wavelength over the correlation radius of the index of refraction.
 We assume that the typical amplitude of the fluctuations of the index of refraction is $\eps^c$, with $c>0$.
 If we consider that the reference length is the correlation radius of the index of refraction, we can write $\alpha^\eps=1/(2k_on_o) = \eps \alpha$ and $V^\eps =k_o(n_o^2-n^2)/( {2} n_o )= \eps^{c-1} {V}$, and the scaled paraxial wave equation has the form